 The shape term E_s represents the shape constraint, i.e. it favors shapes of pop-up for which the untransformed and transformed states are good matches to the user given patterns.
-The flip term E_f represents the flip constraint, penalizing any patch areas which do not flip and are visible in both untransformed and transformed states. λ_s is a weight to control the relative contributions of the two terms, and is set to 0.4.
+The flip term E_f represents the flip constraint, penalizing any patch areas which do not flip and are visible in both untransformed and transformed states. λ_s controls the relative contributions of the two terms, and is set to 0.4.

 Shape term.
 The shape term accounts for how well the pop-up in the untransformed and transformed states S_1 and S_2 match the shapes of the user given source and target patterns U_1 and U_2 .
-The shape matching cost is defined in terms of a contour matching cost and an area matching cost:
+The shape matching cost includes both a contour matching cost and an area matching cost: